emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 (1) collecting and updating requirements for the management of energy-efficient networks, and (2) defining use cases for managing energy-efficient networks.

-This draft groups use cases from the documents of the GREEN WG proponents [charter-refinement], [operators-inputs], [GREEN-BOF], [sustainability-insights], [legacy-path].
+Section 2 groups the use cases of the GREEN WG proponents [charter-refinement], [operators-inputs], [GREEN-BOF], [sustainability-insights], [legacy-path].

-Section 2 groups the 'core' use cases.
 Several of them might not be relevant for the current charter.

-Section 5 raw framework show the use cases in situation using three core functions: discovery, monitoring, and control.
-Discovery functions involve identifying energy-managed networks, devices, and their components, as well as discovering the inventory of power components capabilities, optimization control capabilities, and nominal condition use.
-Monitoring functions encompass tracking power states, power attributes, energy consumption, network performance, and energy efficiency metrics.
-Control functions include managing energy-saving and optimization functions and the power states of energy-managed devices and their components.

-Terms and definitions, mostly  from RFC6988, related to energy efficiency metrics are recalled in Appendix and will be discussed in later stages for potential integration in another GREEN WG document.
+Section 3 shows a framework where the use cases can be put in situation using three core functions: discovery, monitoring, and control.

 ## Background